Andreloui5/CommerceWithThree/README.md

   );
 ```

 **Please Note:** The way this guide renders models works well for two or three items maximum.
 After that, performance will start to suffer.
 (The browser also limits how many canvases you can have at a given time).
 Threejsfundamentals has a [fix for this issue](https://threejsfundamentals.org/threejs/lessons/threejs-multiple-scenes.html).
-However, in order to keep things brief, this guide does not address it.
+However, to keep things brief, this guide does not address it.

-Before navigating away from your Model, add `material-color={props.color}` to the `<mesh>`.
+Before navigating away from your model, add `material-color={props.color}` to the `<mesh>`.
 This will enable the model to change colors when a user clicks the appropriate button.

 You can now add import `<Model />` to Animation.js.
-The GTLFLoader is promised based, and needs to be used in conjunction with React's `<Suspense />`.
+The GTLFLoader is promised based, and should be used in conjunction with React's `<Suspense />`.

 ```
 <Suspense fallback={null}>